 Looking for sewing inspiration?
 We’ve got you covered!

-In our Sewing Spotlight series, we chat with different sewists about their businesses and how they’ve found a way to blend sewing into work that they love.
+In our Sewing Inspiration series, we chat with different makers about their sewing business and how they’ve found a way to blend sewing into work that they love.
 Learn about their inspirations, insights and more.